Puma Pepper Hot Sauce Recipe

 To make your hot sauce milder:

-• be sure to remove the seeds from your hot peppers before roasting
+• be sure to remove the ribs, seeds, and the white material surrounding the seeds from your hot peppers before roasting

 • add extra honey, or you could also add sugar, maple sugar, or maple syrup to taste